IAS Theory of Human Temperament

 A large number of themes center around the need of the Indianoids to allay fear against flood, and diseases like small pox.
 At the beginning of every summer season, ceremonies resembling human/animal sacrifices to propitiate the mother goddess served to allay fears concerning infectious diseases which used to break out during summer.
 Another set, of stories and performances are reenactments of the defeat (in fantasy for wish-fulfilment) of the Dravidians by the Indianoids and Mongols (for example Kali killing Tharakasuran or Darikan and Mahishasuran or Mahishi).
 (Sura is white and Asura is presumably Dravidian).

 Quite a large number of themes center around the fear of the Aryan races of their fair females being ab- ducted by the dark colored people.
 Ramayana story is the classical example.
-Folk variations of the theme reflect the different psychological needs of differentgroups who modify the story to project their own different needs.
+Folk variations of the theme reflect the different psychological needs of different

 The Parasurama story as well as the Mahabraratha story symbolically records the white mongoloid or Brahmin-Kshariya struggle for power.
 The tendency to represent the gods in dark complexion is probably and an acknowledgement of the spiritual superiority of the Dravidian (light brown) race.
 Siva was a Dravidian god and the story that Vishnu and Brahma originated from Siva points to this surmise.